-Note: In very rare cases, a principal may recommend that a staff member be separated more expeditiously than outlined above if the staff member's performance has declined significantly from the previous year or if there is little evidence that she or he is improving.
-For example, a principal, in consultation with her or his instructional superintendent, may recommend that a staff member who has earned two consecutive Developing ratings, but who has shown no signs of growth, not be provided with a third year for improvement.
+Note: In very rare cases, a principal may recommend that an educator be separated more expeditiously than outlined above if the educator's performance has declined significantly from the previous year or if there is little evidence that she or he is improving.
+For example, a principal, in consultation with her or his instructional superintendent, may recommend that an educator who has earned two consecutive Developing ratings, but who has shown no signs of growth, not be provided with a third year for improvement.
 In these very rare cases, a principal will need the approval of her or his instructional superintendent to submit a recommendation for early separation.
 A three-member panel comprised of senior leaders in DCPS will review the recommendation and issue a decision.
-Staff members will have the right to appeal the panel's decision through the Chancellor's Appeals Process.
+Teachers will have the right to appeal the panel's decision through the Chancellor's Appeals Process.

-If I have a concern about my rating, whom should I contact?
+If I have a concern about my rating, what should I do?

-If you ever have a concern, contact the IMPACT team at 202-719-6553 or impactdcps@dc.gov.
+If you ever have a concern, we encourage you to contact the IMPACT team at 202-719-6553 or impactdcps@dc.gov.